All Boys: Rivalries

 A relatively new rivalry is that with Vélez Sarsfield.
-While both clubs are relatively close in distance to each other, they have rarely faced each other as Vélez has played mostly in Primera División while All Boys has played in lower tiers for most of their history, making it a distant and minor rivalry for many years.
-It wasn't until when All Boys won promotion to the Primera División in 2010 that the rivalry was finally ignited, and in the last few years, violence between fans of both clubs has been a common occurrence at matches.
+While both clubs are relatively close in distance to each other, they have rarely faced each other, as Vélez has played mostly in Primera División while All Boys have played in lower tiers for most of their history, making it a distant and minor rivalry for many years.
+It wasn't until All Boys won promotion to the Primera División in 2010 that the rivalry was finally ignited, and in subsequent years violence between fans of the two clubs has been a common occurrence at matches.

 Crests

 The first crest was used from 1913 to 1919 and had "AB" overlapping each other inside a circle.
 The second crest was used numerous times: first from 1922 to 1930, then from 1937 to 1947, 1958–60, and for the last time in 1973.
 In this crest, the letters were made larger to fit a circular margin, and were placed side-by-side instead of overlapping.

 The club's third crest had four letters in it, "C.A.A.B", referencing to its new Spanish prefix, "Club Atletico" instead of suffix "Athletic Club".
 It was used from 1944 to 1960, and again from 1982 to 1989, and for a last time from 1994 to 2002.

 In 1967, the club began to use the crest it has today.
 The club used this crest for that year and didn't reuse it until 1989.
 It was used for the second time from 1989 to 1994, and then from 2002 until today.